 Evaluation of the risk of lung cancer due to radon is the subject of a specific model, based on observation of epidemiological data concerning mine workers.
-Assuming a linear relationship without threshold for low-dose exposure, the relative risk linked to radon exposure, for a radon concentration of 230 becquerel per cubic metre (Bq/m3), would be about the same as that associated with passive smoking (USA Academy of Science, 1999).
+Assuming a linear nothreshold relationship for low-dose exposures, the relative risk linked to radon exposure, for a radon concentration of 230 Bq/m3, would be about the same as passive smoking (USA Academy of Science, 1999).